Skip to main content

 It's really nice to have a "live" development server where code changes are immediately visible.
 To make this possible, we need Bazel to run in "watch mode" where changes to sources are automatically reflected in the bazel-out tree without us having to manually run bazel after every edit.

 Sadly, Bazel doesn't have a watch mode built-in, but bazel-watcher does.
-You can install it in a couple ways:
+That project releases a tool named ibazel, short for "interactive Bazel".

 • Mac: brew install ibazel